-Appraising is an always changing profession.
-Regularly, it seems, appraisers are asked to include extra information or have steps added to their appraisal process.
-All of this is to guarantee the end user has the best information to be had.
-To keep up with the constantly changing requirements, The August Group Inc. is always seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
-At The August Group Inc. we know that time is important to everybody, so below are a couple of things you can do to trim turn times every time you order an appraisal with The August Group Inc..
+Appraising is a constantly changing profession.
+Commonly, it seems, appraisers are asked to supply extra information or have steps added to their research.
+All of this is to ensure their client receives the best information to be had.
+To keep up with the constantly changing requirements, The August Group Inc. is always researching new tools and improving processes to increase efficiency so we can do more work for you.
+At The August Group Inc. we know that time is important to everybody, so here are a couple of things you can do to decrease turn times on any appraisals you order from The August Group Inc..

 - Are you ordering appraisals online?

-- When you order online, you automatically get e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
+- With online ordering, you automatically get e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
 This tip alone will save the most time!
-No longer do we have to manually enter information from a fax, and nor will you wonder whether we got the request.
+No longer do we have to retype information from a fax, and nor will you wonder whether we got the order.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to pass long with the assignment.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent sales from the area is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or an appraisal we're working on for you, feel free to call us at
+If you have any questions about your property or a job we're working on for you, feel free to contact us

-- It's relatively easy to appraise a cookie-cutter home.
-Most of an appraiser's time is spent analyzing how characteristics unique to a property add to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive more quickly.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
+Let us know up front when ordering your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we'll find out on our own, knowing them early on will likely make your report arrive sooner.

-- One of the most inefficient parts of the appraisal process is setting an inspection date with the current homeowner.
-We understand that a homeowner may be uneasy with a stranger looking in every square foot of their home, taking photos, and making numerous notes.
-With the belief that it will increase the appraised value, a few homeowners feel they have to make the place spotless before the inspection.
-So they put off the inspection until the house is cleaned.
+- One of the most time consuming tasks of the appraisal process is setting an appointment with the current homeowner.
+It's understandable for a homeowner to be uneasy with an outsider looking in every corner of their home, taking pictures, and making abundant notes.
+Under the belief that it will increase the appraised value, a few homeowners think they ought to make the place spotless before the inspection.
+So they choose to not schedule the appraisal inspection until the house is cleaned.

-Hearing it directly from you -- a person they have been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can shorten the time it takes to inspect a home.
-Our website has many pages of useful information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-Have them call us if they want to meet our staff and learn more about our services.
-And tell them it's to their benefit to set the appointment soon!
+Coming directly from you -- the person they've been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the appraisal inspection time.
+Our website has multiple pages of relevant information about the appraisal process for homeowners.
+Please feel free to share it with your clients.
+Advise them to call us if they want to meet our staff and learn more about our services.
+Remind them it's in their interest to set the appointment as soon as possible!

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-There's no faster or easier way to track your report's status.
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
+As we complete each important milestone in an assignment, that information is available to you online.
+There's no easier way to track the status of your report.